How to Submit Input on a Pending Proposal

 Washington, DC 20544

-The Secretary will docket the submission and forward it to the relevant advisory committee.
-Submissions should not be presented directly to any other participant in the rulemaking process, and if a submission is presented to another participant, it will be forwarded to the Secretary for processing.
+The Rules Committee Staff will docket the submission and forward it to the relevant advisory committee.
+Submissions should not be presented directly to any other participant in the rulemaking process, and if a submission is presented to another participant, it will be forwarded to the Rules Committee Staff for processing.
 This procedure is designed to ensure the orderly and transparent consideration of committee business.

 When to Provide Input